carlo/wow-addons/AddOns/SmartDebuff/ReadMe.txt

 Highlighted BLUE = LEFT click
 Highlighted RED = RIGHT click

+Q4: My SmartDebuff frame is gone, how I get it back?
+A4: Type in the chat "/sdbo" or "/sdbm", if the options menu not opens SmartDebuff is not enabled, type "/sdb rafp" to reset all frame positions.

+Q5: I use the "Auto hide" feature, but now SmartDebuff is hidden till combat, how I can configure it?
+A5: Type in the chat "/sdbo" or "/sdbm" the options menu will displayed and the unit buttons also.

 Features:
 - Supports all classes
-- Supports EN/DE/FR clients
+- Supports all clients
 - Checks debuffs on you, raid/party members, raid/party pets
-- Shows HP, Mana, AFK, offline, feign death state
+- Shows HP, Mana, AFK, offline, aggro state
 - Shows class colors
 - Sorted by groups or classes
 - Choose your favorite debuff hightlight colors